Barnard College | Columbia University

 More than 90 percent of students live in on-campus housing, and students entering as first years are guaranteed housing for all four years.

-- 39 percent of students identify as American Indian, Asian, Black/African-American, Hispanic, Native Hawaiian/Pacific Islander, and multiracial
+- 38 percent of domestic students identify as American Indian, Asian-American, Black/African-American, Hispanic/Latinx, Native Hawaiian/Pacific Islander, and/or multiracial

 - Students hail from 39 states, and Washington D.C., Puerto Rico, and the U.S. Virgin and Northern Mariana Islands

-- Nine percent international students, coming from 66 countries
+- 10 percent international students, coming from 58 countries

 - 13 percent of students are first-generation college students